 Geschwisterbonus: Families with another child under the age of three – or two more children under the age of six – are entitled to a “sibling bonus” of an additional 10% on top of their Elterngeld, or an extra €75, whichever is greater.

 Mehrlingszuschlag: Parents expecting multiple children i.e. twins or triplets, are entitled to claim an extra €300 per child.

-Partnerschaftsbonus: Couples are entitled to claim an extra 4 months of Elterngeld Plus if they simultaneously reduce their working hours for a minimum of 4 consecutive months, with flexible opt-out and short-term extension.
+Partnerschaftsbonus: Couples are entitled to claim an extra 4 months of Elterngeld Plus if they simultaneously reduce their working hours for a minimum of 2-4 consecutive months, with flexible opt-out and short-term extension.
 And if you don’t have the necessary working hours in individual months or have to work more, you don’t have to worry about the entire partnership bonus – as it was the case before.

 How I do I apply for Elterngeld in Germany?

 Since you can only apply for Elterngeld after the birth of your child, there’s a few things you can do in advance to ensure the application process goes as smoothly as possible.
 If possible, it’s wise to put a bit of money to one side during the pregnancy as the application process can take several weeks to finalise.
 The authorities can then pay up to 3 months of Elterngeld allowance retrospectively from the date of application.